StrikingLoo/strikingloo.github.io/wiki/navigation-guide.md

 ## Papers

-If I read a paper, find it interesting, and think I will want to onsider it again in the future (especially if I plan on reading related papers later), I will write a summary and save the most important discoveries or explanations.
+If I read a paper, find it interesting, and think I will want to consider it again in the future (especially if I plan on reading related papers later), I will write a summary and save the most important discoveries or explanations.
 These are the papers I've read so far (mostly in the Machine Learning/Deep Learning space). \[Under tag: _[paper](/tagged?q=paper)_ ]

 - **[GAN Survey, Goodfellow 2016](/wiki/GAN)**: A survey on Generative Adversarial Networks by Ian Goodfellow.
 That article also works as a hub for GAN related articles.
 - **[CLIP: Learning Transferable Visual Models From Natural Language Supervision](/wiki/clip)**